AlexGrossWhite/Codewars-solutions-CSharp/README.md

 My solutions to some of Codewars Katas.

-Please solve this katas yourself before comparing your code with mine.
+Please use my code only to compare with yours.

 Good luck.